 What made you decide to volunteer for Tri Delta?

 “I’ve been fortunate to serve in a variety of roles within Tri Delta.
 I think it’s our responsibility as alumnae to give back to the organization.
 Volunteering is a key part of the membership life cycle and enhances the lifetime membership experience.
-I took on this role because I think National Panhellenic Conference and collegiate Panhellenic policies, agreements and processes are one of the most misunderstood parts of being in a sorority and certainly when you’re a positional leader within your chapter who is charged with upholding and abiding by these elements and holding your sisters accountable for doing so as well.
-If I can help a chapter leader by providing clarity, support and compassion then I feel like I’ve been successful in this role.”
+I took on this role because I think National Panhellenic Conference and collegiate Panhellenic policies, agreements and processes are some of the most misunderstood parts of being in a sorority, especially when you’re a positional leader within your chapter who is charged with upholding and abiding by these elements and holding your sisters accountable for doing so as well.
+If I can help a chapter leader by providing clarity, support and compassion, then I feel like I’ve been successful in this role.”

 What do you get most out of volunteering?

 “As an alumnae initiate of Tri Delta, volunteering is my Tri Delta experience.
 It’s how I stay connected with collegians and alumnae.
-Having joined later in life, I’ve been active in alumnae chapters in Raleigh/Durham, Nashville and now in the DMV, and through volunteering, I can make an impact advising, mentoring and sharing Panhellenic insights as well as making lifelong friends and connections.”
+Having joined later in life, I’ve been active in alumnae chapters in Raleigh/Durham, Nashville and now in the DMV.
+Through volunteering, I can make an impact advising, mentoring and sharing Panhellenic insights, as well as making lifelong friends and connections.”

 What is your most memorable experience as a volunteer?